Dr Nuno Ferreira

 3 - Apply their unique characteristics into new biotechnological products.

-During my Ph.D. studies, my researched focused in the determination of Adverse Outcome Pathways from exposing the terrestrial isopod species Porcellionides pruinosus to the model pesticide dimethoate and the model metal nickel.
+During my PhD studies, my research focused on the determination of Adverse Outcome Pathways from exposing the terrestrial isopod species Porcellionides pruinosus to the model pesticide dimethoate and the model metal nickel.
 The use of the most recent techniques in molecular biology allowed to present for the first time a full body transcriptome of a terrestrial isopod (Porcellionides pruinosus); a study that is being finished for submission to a high impact journal.
 It also provided the first NMR study that showing the metabolomic profile of terrestrial isopods exposed to nickel and dimethoate, never reported previously, along with the identification of 24 new metabolites that had also not been described previously.
 To perform the molecular biology analysis, I initiated a collaboration with Prof. John Morgan and Prof. Peter Kille at Cardiff University.

 Other Environmental Toxicological Research

 In my first three years has a PhD, I have been working more with aquatic environmental toxicological organisms such as crabs, snails and zebra-fish in the determination of the toxicological effects of pharmaceuticals, pesticides mixtures and other emergent pollutants.
-The work was developed in CIIMAR (PT) under the supervision of Dr. Laura Guimarães.
+The work was developed in CIIMAR (PT) under the supervision of Dr Laura Guimarães.

 Metal Trafficking in Terrestrial Isopods